 What are these nuggets in atomic research?

 Nuggets in atomic research are simply described as tagged and searchable research data that is backed by evidence such as quotes, videos, snapshots, and any other supporting research information.
-These nuggets are back by evidence and follow a predefined workflow and business taxonomy in setting up and managing.
+These nuggets are backed by evidence and follow a predefined efficient workflow and business taxonomy in setting up and managing.

 - Evidence: The simplest element of using nuggets in the atomic research process is the evidence.
 This component consists of supporting material in video, images, text, audio, and more.